ysndr/MSc-Thesis/chapter/methodology.md

 Yet, during the linearization the location might be unstable or unknown for different items.
 Record fields for instance are processed in an arbitrary order rather than the order they are defined.
 Moreover, for nested records and record short notations, symbolic `Record` items are created which cannot be mapped to a physical location and are thus placed at the range `[0..=0]` in the beginning of the file.
-Maintaining constant insertion performance and item-referencing require that the linearization is exclusively appended.
+Maintaining constant insertion performance and item-referencing requires that the linearization is exclusively appended.
 Each of these cases, break the physical linearity of the linearization.

 NLS thus defers reordering of items.
 The language server uses a stable sorting algorithm to sort items by their associated span's starting position.
 This way, nesting of items with the same start location is preserved.
-Since several operations require efficient access to elements by `id`, which after the sorting does not correspond to the items index in the linearization, after sorting NLS creates an index mapping `id`s to list indices.
+Since several operations require efficient access to elements by `id`, which after the sorting does not correspond to the items index in the linearization, after sorting NLS creates an index mapping `id`s to the new actual indices.

 #### Resolving deferred access